TsangLab/Proxiris/README.md

 Annotators connect to the general system via a publication-subscribe system.
 They may be standalone, or they may have a wrapping service to connect them to a long running process.
 The GATE and Sentiment pipeline works this way.
-You probably want to use something like [pm2](https://github.com/Unitech/pm2) to run all these services.

 To manually start annotation, for example the Sentiment service: